project-chip/connectedhomeip/examples/all-clusters-app/ambd/README.md

           $ cd ${path-to-connectedhomeip}/examples/all-clusters-app/ambd
           $ ./build.sh

     The output image files are stored in `project_lp/asdk/image` and `project_hp/asdk/image` folders under Ameba-D SDK.

 -   After building the application, **Ameba-D Image Tool** is used to flash it to Ameba-D board.

 1. Connect your device via USB and open Ameba-D Image Tool.
 2. Select correct serial port and set baudrate as **115200**.
 3. Browse and add the corresponding image files in the Flash Download list to the correct locations
 4. Click **Download** button.

 ## Commissioning and Cluster Control

 ### Commissioning

 The commissioning is carried out via WiFi.

 1. After download all-cluster example to Ameba-D board, boot up the board by pressing the reset button.
 2. Use ATW commands to setup network.
-  3. Use ATS$ command to run all-cluster example.
+3. Use ATS\$ command to run all-cluster example.
 4. Use
     [standalone chip-tool](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool)
     to communicate with the device.

           $ ./chip-tool pairing bypass 192.168.xx.xxx 11097

 ### Cluster Control